ournetworks/ournetworks.ca/index.md

 ### Format

 This year will have a mix of scheduled and open space, as well as room for screenings, a zine library, and an art exhibition.
-We are inviting proposals to give a talk, lead a discussion, facilitate a workshop, or exhibit artwork that responds to the theme of RE: Infrastructures—we also encourage experimental proposals that don’t fit cleanly into these categories or may use the space in unexpected, or durational ways.
+We are inviting proposals to give a talk, lead a discussion, facilitate a workshop, or exhibit artwork that responds to the theme of _RE: Infrastructures_—we also encourage experimental proposals that don’t fit cleanly into these categories or may use the space in unexpected, or durational ways.

 ### Submission Deadlines